-A prominent Indianapolis employment attorney is facing a disciplinary complaint for his involvement in the botched investigation of a former Park Tudor girls basketball coach who later was convicted of coercing a student into exchanging sexually explicit images and texts.
+A prominent Indianapolis employment attorney is facing a disciplinary complaint for his involvement in the botched investigation of a former Park Tudor basketball coach who later was convicted of coercing a student into exchanging sexually explicit images and texts.

 Ice Miller LLP partner Michael Blickman, 65, is accused in an 18-page discipline complaint of possessing and copying child pornography, failing to immediately report child abuse and other ethical rule violations that could result in the Indiana Supreme Court taking action against his law license.

 The firm said in a statement Wednesday that “Michael Blickman has devoted his life to family, community and the pursuit of excellence in the practice of law.
 Ice Miller stands behind Michael in this matter.
 Beyond that, Ice Miller does not comment on ongoing matters before the Disciplinary Commission.”

 Blickman represented Park Tudor when the father of a 15-year-old student presented evidence that she and former coach Kyle Cox had exchanged sexually explicit texts and images.
 Blickman represented the prestigious northside prep school when he met with the father, his attorney Rob Dassow, and then-Park Tudor headmaster Matthew Miller on Dec.
 14, 2015, to discuss the allegations.

 But Blickman “was not only a lawyer for Park Tudor, he was a close friend of Cox,” according to the complaint from the Supreme Court Disciplinary Commission.
 Blickman also had two students at the school and supported its athletic programs, the complaint says.

 At the meeting, the student-athlete’s father showed Blickman sexually explicit texts and videos that had been exchanged with Cox, which the complaint says constituted child pornography.
 Blickman asked the father to leave his daughter’s laptop computer that contained the images, which he did.